COVID-19: International Students

 Please note that you will not be covered by Morcare health insurance if you are in your home country.

-- How do I find out which programs are running in the Winter 2021 semester?
+- How do I find out if my program will be online or hybrid for the fall 2021 semester?

 - Who do I contact, if I want more information about my program?